faccus/network_butcher/test_data/aMLLibrary_data/README.md

 the correct predict configuration files and by calling the 'predict' method of the 'Predictor' class.
 The output CSV files will then be read using a Csv_Weight_Importer.

-Since the model training is a time-consuming process, we provide a set of pre-trained models (available in the, models folder) that can be used to perform the inference.
-The models were trained using the CSV file in the 'inputs' folder and the configuration files in the 'config' folder.
+Since the model training is a time-consuming process, we provide a set of pre-trained models (available in the models folder) that can be used to perform the inference.
+The models were trained using the CSV file in the 'inputs' folder (provided by [[1]](#1)) and the configuration files in the 'config' folder.

 ## References
 <a id="1">[1]</a>